ILikeBanana2/ILikeBanana2/README.md

 ★ i cosplay as my favorite goobers but im not roleplaying as them or anything,,,, not good at that so erm??????? dont except me 2 rp idk

+nobody asked but i really like the j geils band i know nobody my age listens 2 them or talks about them but IT'S FINE,,,, they're so peak oh my gah

 <!--
 **ILikeBanana2/ILikeBanana2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.